Parenting From The Heart

 It wasn’t just soccer.
 Most of the activities my kids have been in played out this way.

-Nothing entirely did the trick.
+Nothing did the trick.

 Related reading: How to end power struggles with your strong-willed child